 Minimum Meal Plan Requirements by Residency

 Residential Halls Hilltop Apartments Commuter 5 - Day All Access Apartment Plan Commuter Plan

 Unlimited Swipes - The unlimited swipe portion of a meal plan can only be used in the Norton Campus Center Dining Hall, better known as "The Caf".

-Panther Bucks - Subway, C-Store, and The POD Express only accept Panther Bucks.
+Panther Bucks - The Norton Go Shop, The Cellar and The Attic only accept Panther Bucks.
 Panther Bucks are equivalent to dollars and can be used at all food service venues.
 If your meal costs $8, then $8 is deducted from your Panther Bucks balance.
 Panther Bucks can also be used in "The Caf" on the weekends.
 Students can log in to Thesis to view their Panther Bucks balance.

 5-Day All Access Meal Plan